 After the explicit forecast period, analysts assume cash flows grow at a steady “terminal” rate forever.
 The terminal value formula resembles the present value of a perpetuity: , where is the terminal growth rate and is the first cash flow after the projection period.
 This value is also discounted back to the present.

 Provide the current free cash flow in millions, an expected annual growth rate, your chosen discount rate, a long-term terminal growth rate, the number of years to project, and the number of shares outstanding.
-After clicking Calculate, the script produces the estimated intrinsic value per share.
-It also displays a table of yearly projected cash flows so you can see how each contributes to the final valuation.
+Optionally include the current market price to compute upside relative to the intrinsic value estimate.
+After clicking Calculate, the script produces the intrinsic value per share and a table of yearly cash flows so you can see how each contributes to the final valuation.

 DCF results depend heavily on the assumptions you enter.
 Small changes in growth or discount rate can swing the valuation dramatically.
-The model also assumes a constant growth rate, whereas real companies often experience cycles.
-Nonetheless, DCF provides a structured framework for thinking about how future cash generation translates into today’s value.
+The model assumes a constant growth rate and stable competitive environment, whereas real companies face cycles, disruptive technologies, and shifting consumer preferences.
+Taxes, working-capital needs, and capital expenditures may also vary from year to year.
+Nonetheless, DCF provides a structured framework for thinking about how future cash generation translates into today’s value when used alongside qualitative research.

 By projecting cash flows and discounting them appropriately, investors can gauge whether a stock appears undervalued or overvalued relative to its current market price.
-Use this tool to explore scenarios, but remember that real-world investing requires deeper research into business fundamentals and market conditions.
+Use this tool to explore scenarios, compare with other valuation methods, and develop a disciplined margin-of-safety approach.
+Real-world investing still demands continuous monitoring of fundamentals and markets.